hexinfra/gorox/hemi/README.md

     import . "github.com/hexinfra/gorox/hemi"

-If you would like to use the standard components, import them with:
+If you would like to use the standard components too, import them with:

     import _ "github.com/hexinfra/gorox/hemi/classic"